 When one romantic partner proposes to the other, they give themselves the best chance of receiving the “Yes” they’re hoping for.
 They might create the perfect mood by going to a special location, buying a sparkling ring, and rehearsing some meaningful words to say.
 They want their efforts to resonate with their loved one.

-Although marriage engagements and project proposals seem worlds apart, the process is surprisingly similar—they both hinge on putting in the prep work to secure an eager approval.
+Although marriage engagements and project proposals seem worlds apart, the process is surprisingly similar.
+Both hinge on putting in the prep work to secure an eager approval.
 This guide shows you how to write a persuasive project proposal from start to finish, six different types of proposals, and how to manage your proposals and everything project-related on monday.com.
+You’ll also find a comparison table, a real-world example, and answers to the most common questions about project proposals.

 What is a project proposal?